Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 You need to have a growth mindset, manage external pressure, and fight any imposter syndrome that has crept into your psyche.

 No one is a natural at all of this, so stay positive even when you slip.
-Teams respect leaders that admit when they're wrong and put in the work to make things right.
+Teams respect leaders who admit when they're wrong and put in the work to make things right.
 The payoff is well worth your investment: loyalty, hard work, and seeing the best work from your team.